Lumsden-Digital/trumpGenerator/README.md

 # trumpGenerator
 Random Trump quote generator

-Just a quick one to practice using a public API for something fun
+Just a quick one to practice using a public API for something fun - no real stying to speak of